hmoog/xmlhttprequest-ts/README.md

 case-sensitive systems (eg Linux) using uppercase letters won't work.

 ## Versions ##

-Prior to 1.4.0 version numbers were arbitrary.
-From 1.4.0 on they conform to the standard major.minor.bugfix.
-1.x shouldn't necessarily be considered stable just because it's above 0.x.

 Since the XMLHttpRequest API is stable this library's API is stable as well.
 Major version numbers indicate significant core code changes.